-- 1.1 Being a member of The Group's staff is of course only one part of your life.
-Other aspects of your life - such as family, friends and neighbours, voluntary work, causes you support, possibly business or financial interests, possibly your own housing arrangements - may have the potential to cross over into your role as a staff member. - 1.2 However, as we are an organisation that works for the community [and uses public funds], it is essential that there is no conflict and that there can be no reasonable perception of conflict between your duties as a member of staff and your personal (or personal business or financial) interests. - 1.3 Any potential conflict between your position as a member of our staff and your other interests must be openly declared and effectively managed so as to protect the good reputation of The Group and the RSL sector. - 1.4 As stated in the Code (provision B1 p7), where you have a personal business or financial interest in any matter that is relevant to our activities or is being considered (or is likely to be considered) or you know that someone to whom you are closely connected has such an interest, you must declare it promptly and record it in the Register of Interests. - 1.5 This Appendix gives further guidance on how to declare and manage any personal (including personal business or financial) interests.
+Being a member of Osprey's staff is of course only one part of your life.
+Other aspects of your life - such as family, friends and neighbours, voluntary work, causes you support, possibly business or financial interests, possibly your own housing arrangements - may have the potential to cross over into your role as a staff member.
+However, as we are an organisation that works for the community [and uses public funds], it is essential that there is no conflict - and that there can be no reasonable perception of conflict - between your duties as a member of staff and your personal (or personal business or financial) interests.

+Any potential conflict between your position as a member of our staff and your other interests must be openly declared and effectively managed so as to protect the good reputation of The Group and the RSL sector.

+As stated in the Code where you have a personal business or financial interest in any matter that is relevant to our activities or is being considered (or is likely to be considered) or you know that someone to whom you are closely connected has such an interest, you must declare it promptly and record it in the Register of Interests.

+This Appendix gives further guidance on how to declare and manage any personal (including personal business or financial) interests.